 Navigation links are added to changes and deletions so you can click on cells and navigate back and forth to the corresponding cells in the older Excel file, and back to the consolidated diff.
 This is an intuitive mechanism to help you understand what changed.

-The diff tool compares value and formula differences in cells, as well as charts data and titles, text boxes, vector shapes and comments.
+The diff tool compares value and formula differences in cells, as well as charts data and titles, text boxes, vector shapes, comments and VBA macros.
 Future evolutions of the product may include comparing other elements.
 Feel free to tell ARsT Design what you would be interested in.

 Click to download and install the trial version.
 Double-click on the .msi file in order to start the install process.
 It is possible that on your operating system for the install to work properly, you must instead right-click on the .msi file and choose Run as administrator.

 If you are getting the "Windows protected your PC : Windows SmartScreen prevented an unrecognized app from starting" message with a blue background on Windows 8, 8.1, 10, then click on More Info and then on Run anyway.
 The reason why this message appears is that Microsoft blocks applications by default for no other reason that they are new or have been recently updated.

 As part of the install process, the diff tool materializes as a shortcut in a new program group in the Windows start menu titled "xlsgen diff tool".

 Computing differences between Excel files, also known as diffing Excel files, works by comparing each cell in each worksheet of a pair of Excel spreadsheets (as well as other objects such as charts).
 A difference is measured up whenever the cell content differs, whether it is an addition (the cell content did not exist before), a change (the cell changed), or a deletion (the content has been blanked out).